haiku/buildtools/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

       * *Protected types*

   * *All types*
       This metric is computed for any compilation unit.
 It is equal to the total number of the declarations of different types given in the compilation unit.
 The private and the corresponding full type declaration are counted as one type declaration.
 Incomplete type declarations and generic formal types are not counted.
-      No distinction is made among different kinds of types (abstract, private etc.); the total number of types is computed and reported.
+      No distinction is made among different kinds of types (abstract, private etc.); the total number of types is reported.

-  By default, all the syntax metrics are computed and reported.
+  By default, all the syntax metrics are reported.
 You can use the following switches to select specific syntax metrics.

   .. index:: --syntax (gnatmetric)